 In April 2017, John Constable's great painting Salisbury Cathedral from the Meadows (exhibited 1831) went on display at the Scottish National Gallery on the Mound.
-It has come to Edinburgh as part of a national tour that began when the painting was aquired for the nation in 2013.
-Our display explores the influence of Constable’s art on one of Scotland’s most well-loved landscape painters, William McTaggart (1835-1910).
+It came to Edinburgh as part of a national tour that began when the painting was aquired for the nation in 2013.
+Our display explored the influence of Constable’s art on one of Scotland’s most well-loved landscape painters, William McTaggart (1835-1910).

 Constable's Salisbury Cathedral from the Meadows is one of the greatest masterpieces of British art, and the culmination of his monumental series of ‘six-footer’ canvases.
 Painted in the aftermath of the death of his beloved wife Maria, this turbulent landscape is the most visually spectacular of all the ‘six-footers’ and the work he regarded with the greatest pride, referring to it as ‘The Great Salisbury’.

-It will be shown in dialogue with one of the most powerful and celebrated of all Scottish landscape paintings: William McTaggart’s The Storm (1890).
+It was shown in dialogue with one of the most powerful and celebrated of all Scottish landscape paintings: William McTaggart’s The Storm (1890).
 Constable’s work was a source of profound inspiration for McTaggart throughout much of his career, both on an artistic and personal level.
-The display will explore the transformative influence of his artistic practice and technique on McTaggart, the ‘father of Scottish Painting’.
+The display explored the transformative influence of his artistic practice and technique on McTaggart, the ‘father of Scottish Painting’.

 From early in his career, sketching from nature was an essential aspect of Constable’s working practice.
 Between 1808 and 1829 he regularly made on the spot oil studies as a direct response to landscape and the weather.
 He chose not to sell these works, regarding them as private reference material.
 With his acute observation of nature and extraordinary speed of execution, Constable brought an unparalleled inventiveness and technical brilliance to the medium.